-- Mountain: +2 to STR on top of the Dwarves +2 to CON makes Mountain Dwarves the ideal choice in terms of racial bonuses.
+- Mountain: An unrivaled +2 to STR on top of the Dwarves +2 to CON makes mountain dwarves the ideal choice in terms of racial bonuses.

 Dragonborn: +2 to STR is beneficial for Eldritch Knight, but the +1 to CHA is wasted.
 Breath Weapon is also a nice AoE attack that scales with character progression.

 Half-Orc: Half Orc’s get you +2 STR and +1 CON.
-Dark-Vision is nice, proficiency in Intimidation will help you with helping in social situation, Relentless Endurance is a nice bonus, and Savage Attacks is just plain savage.
+Darkvision is nice, proficiency in Intimidation will help you with helping in social situation, Relentless Endurance will help keep you up while you're in the fray, and Savage Attacks is just plain savage.

 - Sailor: Proficiency in Athletics and Perception would be good enough to make this a great option.
 If you are playing in a campaign that involves boats in any way, this turns into an amazing option.

 - Soldier: Proficiency with Athletics and Intimidation is certainly a good choice, especially because Intimidation can add to your utility for the party.
 Proficiency in the gaming set and land vehicles isn’t awesome but could be useful in certain circumstances.